cloudmobi/CloudmobiSSP/ios-sdk.md

 	    //call the interstitialShow show ad view
 	        [CTService interstitialShow];
 	    });
+	    /*
+	     *if you use PresentVC style，you should use this method，but don't use [self.view addSubview:InterstitialView];
+	    [service interstitialShowWithControllerStyle];
+	     */
 	} failure:^(NSError *error) {
 		//Request failed
 	    NSLog(@"No request to the advertising success：%@",error);